ptsteadman/notebook/stories/summer-of-entropy.md

 <hr>

 Chris worked at Facebook.
-He had interned there the previous summer, and now was a full time employee, arriving at the office later and later each morning.
-After Chris sat down at his desk, he typically procrastinated for a few hours by reading his newsfeed, until he couldn't stand it anymore.
+It was his first job after graduation, and he was arriving at the office later and later each morning.
+After he sat down at his desk, he typically procrastinated for a few hours by reading his newsfeed, until he couldn't stand it anymore.
 He was angry at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
 One of his coworkers had shared the article, saying something about tech culture.
 Confusingly, there was a picture of Elkie.

-He remembered Elkie adding him as a friend on Facebook.
+Chris remembered Elkie adding him as a friend on Facebook.
 Was it a development build issue?
 He opened Elkie's Facebook profile and the article simultaneously, each window filling only a small part of his monitor.
 More pictures of Elkie.